gh-drourke/git_bump/README.md

 1. Any branch commit can receive a lightweight tag.

-    - branch commits that have a bumped path number do not qualify for a tag commit.

 2. An annotated tag can be made after any branch commit.

 3. A 'suggested tag' is offered based on the next in a sequence.

+4. Tags may not be reused.

+5. Tags are strictly used in triplet format: M.m.p

 # Usage

-1. Download script and place on PATH.
+1. Download the script and place on PATH.

 2. Change to directory of the repository being worked on.